This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Weihre is south of the center and over the river.
 It is one of the older neighborhoods with older buildings.
 While mainly residential, there are some nice places to shop and eat.

 Gunterstal is the end stop on the green line going south.
-It is almost a self enclosed village of its own with expected charm.
+It is almost a self-enclosed village of its own with expected charm.

-Flammkuchen.
-It is a thin crispy dough with cream sauce and toppings.
+Flammkuchen is a thin crispy dough with cream sauce and toppings.
 So a bit like a pizza, but not.
 The classic toppings of onion and bacon are from just over the river in Alsace France.

 Fasching is the German version of Mardi Gras celebrated 6 weeks ahead of Easter on a Monday.
 Not an official festival, but October brings New Wine Season.
 Check out the sweet new wine in the market.